 The installation in the POSIX file system requires a unique user number and group number for the installation user ID.

-DBA user ID.
+ORAUID as a DBA user ID.
 However, it is recommended that you use separate user IDs.
-The

 JOBCLASS reserved for Oracle Database background jobs.
 Failure to do this may cause delays when starting the database and when spawning server tasks.